 An online memorial for burials in Charnel Cemetery may be viewed here.

-A video of Charnel Cemetery may be viewed here.
+A video of Charnel Cemetery may be viewed here or by clicking the embedded video below.

 For an excellent introduction to Florida law as it relates to abandoned cemeteries and unmarked graves